spatie/guidelines.spatie.be/content/code-style/css.md

 ### Vendor folder

-Imported and customized SCSS from 3rd party components (this is the syntactical Wild West).
+Imported and customized CSS from 3rd party components (this is the syntactical Wild West).

 ```
 |-- fancybox.css